-TRAIL MAPS In case of an emergency or to report a crime, call 1-800-PARK-TIP.
-Portage Lakefront and Riverwalk Trail This popular location is a great place to view the ever-changing seasons along Lake Michigan and watch dramatic weather and clouds build over the lake.
+Portage Lakefront and Riverwalk Trail

+This popular location is a great place to view the ever-changing seasons along Lake Michigan and watch dramatic weather and clouds build over the lake.
 It's an easy location to watch for migrating birds in the spring and summer, and observe shelf ice that forms along the beach edge in the winter.
 Visitors can enjoy easy access to the lakefront and trails that highlight dune succession.
 A 3,500 square foot public pavilion includes restrooms, a seasonal snack bar and a glass walled classroom/meeting space.
-This featured hike is a loop style trail and is mostly wheelchair accessible.
-Starting at the pavilion, pick up the trail heading south on the east side of the road off the traffic circle.
-The trail will wind through restored dune habitat.
-After approximately a half a mile, the trail crosses the road, goes down a set of stairs, and heads back north on a boardwalk along the Burns Waterway to the pavilion.
-HIKE DETAILS:

 Easy, 0.9 miles in length, hike time of 45 minutes.
-TRAIL FEATURES:

-Lake Michigan, Views, Birding, Swimming, Fishing GETTING THERE:
+Lake Michigan, Views, Birding, Swimming, Fishing

-Trailhead Parking Lot 100 Riverwalk Road, Portage, IN 46368 TRAILHEAD GPS COORDINATES:
+GETTING THERE: Trailhead Parking Lot 100 Riverwalk Road, Portage, IN 46368

-41.630994, -87.178383 (Decimal Degrees)
+TRAILHEAD GPS COORDINATES: 41.630994, -87.178383 (Decimal Degrees)

 Cowles Bog Trail

-This hike highlights an area of such outstanding plant diversity that it was designated as a National Natural Landmark.
-Explore several distinct habitats including ponds, marshes, swamps, black oak savannas and beaches.

-HIKE DETAILS:
+Visitor Favorite: This hike highlights a National Natural Landmark area designated because of its outstanding plant diversity.

 Moderate to rugged, 4.7 miles in length, hike time of 4 hours.
-TRAIL FEATURES:

-Fall Colors, Lake, Views, Wildlife, Lake Michigan, Bog life GETTING THERE:
+Fall Colors, Lake, Views, Wildlife, Lake Michigan

-Trailhead Parking Lot

-Main Lot (north): 1450 North Mineral Springs Road, Dune Acres, IN 46304 (Look for the gravel entrance road on the right just before the town guardhouse)
+Trailhead Parking Lot Main Lot (north): 1450 North Mineral Springs Road, Dune Acres, IN 46304

-TRAILHEAD GPS COORDINATES:

-Main (north): 41.645191, -87.084633 (Decimal Degrees) Greenbelt (south): 41.636898, -87.087185 (Decimal Degrees) Bailly Homestead, Chellberg Farm, Little Calumet River and Mnoké Prairie Trails Hike through a forest dominated by maple, beech, basswood and oak trees.
-Follow a stretch of the Little Calumet River and explore the recently restored Mnoké Prairie.
+Main (north): 41.645191, -87.084633 (Decimal Degrees) Greenbelt (south): 41.636898, -87.087185 (Decimal Degrees)

+Bailly Homestead, Chellberg Farm, Little Calumet River and Mnoké Prairie Trails

+The Little Calumet River, Mnoké Prairie, Bailly Homestead, Chellberg Farm and Bailly Cemetery trail system reveals the rich natural diversity that has drawn people to this area for over 10,000 years.
+Follow a stretch of the Little Calumet River, once a critical transportation route for early regional travelers and explore the Mnoké Prairie for a glimmer of the vast stretches of presettlement grasslands.
 Explore the historic Bailly Homestead and Chellberg Farm.
-There are 3 covered reservable picnic shelters near the parking lot that are wheelchair accessible (recreation.gov).
-HIKE DETAILS:

 Easy to moderate, 3.4 miles in length, hike time of 2.5 hours.
-TRAIL FEATURES:

-River Crossings, Historic Homes, Birding, Fall Colors, Wildflowers and Wildlife, Mnoké Prairie, Little Calumet River Bridge, and Farm animals GETTING THERE:
+River Crossings, Historic Homes, Birding, Fall Colors, Wildflowers and Wildlife, Mnoké Prairie, Little Calumet River Bridge, and Farm animals

-Trailhead Parking Lot North of U.S. Highway 20 on Mineral Springs Road, Porter, IN 46304 TRAILHEAD GPS COORDINATES:
+Trailhead Parking Lot North of U.S. Highway 20 on Mineral Springs Road, Porter, IN 46304